zhwa/mlir-example/book/Chapter-01-Introduction.md

   builder.setInsertionPointToStart(module.getBody());
 ```

-- `OpBuilder` is the tool for constructing operations
-- `ModuleOp` is the top-level container
-- **The insertion point tells the builder where to add new operations**—forgetting to set it is a common error
+The `OpBuilder` is our tool for constructing operations.
+Every operation we create goes through this builder.
+The builder maintains an insertion point—the location where new operations will be added.
+Setting the insertion point to the module's body means operations we create will be added as top-level entities in the module (like function definitions).

+The `ModuleOp` is MLIR's top-level container.
+A module holds functions, global variables, and other top-level declarations.
+Every MLIR program is organized as a module containing one or more functions.
+The `loc` parameter represents source location information for debugging, but since we're generating IR programmatically rather than parsing source files, we use `getUnknownLoc()`.

 ### Defining Types